Working at Summer Camp

-Mentors are usually ex-campers at least age 15 and Counselors are often ex-Mentors and over 18.
+Usually ex-campers at least age 15 (before the start of camp).
 Below are some of the duties so you can make sure you fully understand the job.
-It is different in many ways in that, to some degree, you are always “on” or in work mode.
+It is different in many ways from other jobs in that, to some degree, you are always “on” or in work mode.
 Even on your days off or during your off time, campers may ask you questions or even need help.

-Time frame: Camp starts June 25th (Sunday), but you will need to be on campus the Friday before (June 23rd), the time will be announced.
+Camp starts June 23rd (Sunday), but you will need to be on campus the Friday before (June 21st), usually around lunch.
 We will do training and preparation on Friday and Saturday.
 You can depart no earlier than noon on Saturday, July 22nd.
 After, and during, the final check out, there is a thorough sorting and cleaning of the dorm.
 You will get your final check at noon.
 From the point of arriving for training, to leaving Saturday, July 20th, you will not need to buy your own food unless you want to.

 - Ensure the safety of campers at all times.
 Always know where campers in your camp family are when you are on duty.